LawleyClasses/230-spring2017/weekly_materials/week1/thursdayExercise.md

 When you're done, open Chrome (or your browser of choice) and use Ctrl-O to locate and preview your file.
 It should look a lot like this: [cremebrulee1.png](cremebrulee1.png)

 ## Uploading

+*Note for New Media Design students: If you haven't ever uploaded files to banjo.rit.edu, which is the file server for the people.rit.edu web server, you should review the [prerequisite knowledge](https://github.com/LawleyClasses/230-spring2017/blob/master/weekly_materials/week0/Prereq.md) section linked from the syllabus (and emailed before the semester began), and in particular the [exercise from IGME-110](https://github.com/LawleyClasses/230-spring2017/blob/master/weekly_materials/week0/110-Fall-2016-Week6-Web-Publishing-Exercise.pdf) that reviews the process of using an SFTP client to upload files to your web directory.
+If you think you'll need a bit more time to get this exercise done, please contact me directly via private message on Slack or email to my Elizabeth.Lawley at rit dot edu address, and I'll grant you an extension until Sunday.*

 Once you're satisfied with the html file, you're going to upload the files you've been working on to your RIT web space.